 THE LIVE VIDEO DELAY SYSTEM

-The Live Video Delay System is an invention which combines live performed actions (danced, drawn, light-operated) and digital video buffering (delay) to create a new type of visual improvisation.
+The Live Video Delay System is an invention which combines live performed actions (danced, drawn, light-operated) and digital video buffering (delay) to create a unique type of visual improvisation.

 Performed actions are captured through a color-isolating camera and layered upon playback with previous cyclical generations, providing material for the performer to build on in a highly intuitive and organic way.
 The system engages the performer in a focused, ecstatic process of observing and responding, as the accumulating material suggests paths to follow and takes on a life of its own.